NrsSystems/docs/general-ops/action-plans.md

 The settings for the different actions are as follows:

 ### Send Email
+This action can be used in an action plan on its own or in conjunction with any XSPONSE devices.
+For example, it could be used simply to send a weekly reminder to fill out timesheets, or to send a daily confirmation that a set of lights was turned on or off through an XSPONSE Relay Console in the same action plan.

 _Recipients:_ Select the box to choose a recipient from the menu.
 This menu will include everyone in your XSPONSE contacts list; see the [Contacts Management page](contacts-management.md) for more information.
 You can also select the box and start typing a name.
 As you type, the menu will update to show the best matches, or will display “No results found” if the characters typed don’t produce a match.
 To add multiple recipients, select the box again to choose another recipient (or to type).
 To remove a recipient, select the **X** next to their name in the box.

 _Email Subject_ and _Email Body:_ Once you have chosen at least one recipient, you can fill in the subject and body of the email to be sent.
 You must provide some content in both fields to create this action.
 Device attribute names can be used as placeholders in both the subject and body, allowing the email to be customized at the time the alert is triggered with the information specific to the device that was activated.
-For example, if the attributes are _room, floor,_ and _building,_ the email would specify the exact room, floor, and building where the sensor detected vaping.
+For example, in an action plan involving an XSPONSE VapeDetect sensor, if the attributes are _room, floor,_ and _building,_ the email would specify the exact room, floor, and building where the sensor detected vaping.
 To include device attribute variables in the email, enclose the device attribute name in double braces, like this: \{\{room}}.

 ### Send SMS
+This action can be used in an action plan on its own or in conjunction with any XSPONSE devices.
+For example, it could be used simply to send a weekly reminder to fill out timesheets, or to send a daily confirmation that a set of lights was turned on or off through an XSPONSE Relay Console in the same action plan.

 _Recipients:_ Select the box to choose a recipient from the menu.
 This menu will include everyone in your XSPONSE contacts list; see the [Contacts Management page](contacts-management.md) for more information.
 You can also select the box and start typing a name.
 As you type, the menu will update to show the best matches, or will display “No results found” if the characters typed don’t produce a match.
 To add multiple recipients, select the box again to choose another recipient (or to type).
 To remove a recipient, select the **X** next to their name in the box.

 _Message Body:_ Once you have chosen at least one recipient, you can fill in the body of the message to be sent.
 You must provide some content in this field to create this action.
 Device attribute names can be used as placeholders in the message body, allowing the message to be customized at the time the alert is triggered with the information specific to the device that was activated.
-For example, if the attributes are _room, floor,_ and _building,_ the message would specify the exact room, floor, and building where the sensor detected vaping.
+For example, in an action plan involving an XSPONSE VapeDetect sensor, if the attributes are _room, floor,_ and _building,_ the message would specify the exact room, floor, and building where the sensor detected vaping.
 To include device attribute variables in the message, enclose the device attribute name in double braces, like this: \{\{room}}.

 ### Call 3rd Party API
+This action can be used to send information to a third-party API in response to an event.

 _Request URL:_ Add the URL for the API.

 _Request Headers:_ Add the headers for the API.